310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Madara %}
 Huh?!
 Really?!
 I don’t feel any love in mine!
 Where’s the love, Anzu-san?!

-Even when I care for you this deeply--!
+Even when I care for you this deeply—!
 Sweet darling daughter, are you rebelling against meee~!
 {% endbubble %}

 ## Chapter 2